WikiToLearn/WikiToLearnHome/doc/src/vm-setup.md

 Another solution is to use ssh port tunneling, so you can spin up your VM, ssh into the guest os and use all ssh magic stuff to forward the traffic to the VM.

-Another possible solution is to use the `hosts` file to bind all `tuttorotto.biz` sub-domains to the VM.
+Another possible solution is to use the `hosts` file to bind all `local.wikitolearn-test.org` sub-domains to the VM.

 Those domains can be changed quite frequently and this is why we don't endorse this solution